Valtik Studios

 Jenkins with anonymous read enabled exposes Groovy Script Console for authenticated remote code execution.
 Compromise one CI/CD server and you own every credential, every pipeline, every repo, every production deployment.
 A supply-chain attack and penetration testing walkthrough.

-Jenkins ships with a security configuration called "Allow anonymous read access" that is enabled during most installation paths.
-The intent is to let unauthenticated users view build statuses and job configurations.
-The reality is that it exposes far more than build dashboards.
-It hands an attacker the first link in a chain that ends with root access on the build server.
+This is the Jenkins attack pattern that shows up on engagements with a CI/CD footprint.
+Not a novel vulnerability.
+The documented default.
+"Allow anonymous read access" is enabled during most Jenkins installation paths.
+The intent is to let unauthenticated users see build statuses.
+The reality is that it hands an attacker the first link in a chain that ends with root on the build server.

-On a default Jenkins instance, an unauthenticated user can browse to / and see every job, every build, and every pipeline defined on the server.
+On a default Jenkins instance, an unauthenticated user can browse to / and see every job, every build.
+And every pipeline defined on the server.
 Job configurations often contain hardcoded credentials, internal hostnames, deployment targets, and infrastructure details.
-This is not a bug.
-It is the documented default behavior.
+This isn't a bug.
+It's the documented default behavior.

 The Script Console: Groovy on the server